NerdPioneer/terminal-amplify/README.md

 - **Responsive Design**: Works on desktop, tablet, and mobile devices

 ### Behind the Scenes
-- **Cloud Storage**: My learning logs are stored securely in the cloud
+- **Cloud Storage**: My learning logs are stored securely in Amazon S3 with encryption
-- **Automatic Updates**: When I add new learning entries, the system automatically updates the interface
+- **Automatic Processing**: AWS Lambda automatically processes new entries and updates metadata
 - **Smart Organization**: The system categorizes my skills and projects based on what I'm learning
+- **Secure Access**: S3 signed URLs ensure only authorized users can access private content
+- **Global Delivery**: CloudFront CDN makes the site fast worldwide

 ### Why This Approach?
 I chose to build this as a web application because: